-Corn on the cob is best served hot immediately after it finishes cooking because it can become tough and lose flavor.
-There are several options you can use to keep the corn warm, depending on the amount of time until serving, the amount of corn you cook and the available equipment.
-Try the cooler method to keep a large batch of corn warm for several hours.
-For short term warming, a steam pot works well for boiled or steamed corn, while the oven method works well for oven or grill roasted corn.
+Corn on the cob is best served hot immediately after it finishes cooking, as it can become tough and lose flavor.
+However, there are a few methods that keep the corn warm, depending on the amount of time until serving, the amount of corn you cook and the available equipment.

-Boiled corn can simply be left in the hot water for up to 10 minutes without loss of flavor or texture.
-Similarly, roasted corn wrapped in aluminum foil and microwaved corn wrapped in damp paper towels retain heat for 10 to 20 minutes if left in the wrapping.
+Boiled corn can be left in the hot water for up to 10 minutes without loss of flavor or texture.
+Similarly, roasted corn can be wrapped in aluminum foil and microwaved corn wrapped in damp paper towels to retain heat for 10 to 20 minutes if left in the wrapping.

 You can keep the corn hot for longer than the indicated time with any of the methods, but there might be some loss of texture, moisture and flavor.